 We're committed to mapping our carbon footprint each year so that we can better understand the impact of our activities on the environment.
 By analysing the results we can then identify key areas for improvement and also encourage our staff to be part of our efforts to minimise our environmental impact.

 Our actions respond to the feedback of our people, as well as to donor and peer expectations.
-With children on the frontline of climate change, every action taken helps us to achieve our ambitious goals.
+With children on the frontline of the climate crisis, every action taken helps us to achieve our ambitious goals.

-- Our Cycle to Work scheme encourages our people to get on their bikes.
+- Our Cycle to Work scheme encourages our people to cycle

 - We have created a working group made up of representatives from across our organisation, who meet regularly to continue to develop our environmental commitments.